Skip to content

 Contact Us Now!

-2 – Image Capture:
+3 – Image Capture:

-3 – Depth Calculation:
+4 – Depth Calculation:

 Once the depth of each point on the object has been calculated, the image processing software can reconstruct the object’s complete three-dimensional geometry.
 This creates a detailed 3D model of the scanned object.

-5 – Post-processing:
+6 – Post-processing:

 After scanning, post-processing steps may be necessary to eliminate artifacts and enhance the quality of the 3D model.
+Depending on the customer’s needs, this stage may take more or less time.

 A Few Achievements Showcasing Our 3D Scanning Expertise